tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

 ## Preparation

-1. Install MongoDB (version 4.0 and above), which will serve as the storage system for Tapdata to run related data, such as logs and metadata.
+1. Install MongoDB (version 4.0 and above), which will serve as the storage system for TapData to run related data, such as logs and metadata.
 For more information, see [Deploy MongoDB Replica Set](../../../production-admin/install-replica-mongodb.md).

 2. Log in to the target device, install Java 1.8 and set environment variables.